marionlo/100-days-of-code/README.md

 **Thoughts:** really need to finish the project tomorrow, i'll finish quickly the css, and add the javascript.
 Maybe I can add an option to select the instrument you want to play in order to improve the project.

+### Day 3: October 05, 2018

+**Today's Progress**: Finished the CSS and responsiveness on the First project of the #Javascript30 challenge.
+I tried to do a really simple design (trying to improve my web design skills along with my coding skills)

+**Thoughts:** I did not have enough time to start the JS today so quite disappointed but it's the weekend so I'll have more time to work :)